-These are some of the reasons why 16,000 patients from 42 states and 19 countries have placed their hearts in the hands of the growing team of experts at Cincinnati Children’s Heart Institute.
-Our cardiology and heart surgery program ranks No. 5 in the 2013-14 list of best children’s hospitals compiled by U.S. News & World Report, a significant increase from No. 8 last year.
+These are just some of the reasons why our Cardiology and Heart Surgery program ranks No. 6 in the nation in the 2017-18 list of best children’s hospitals compiled by U.S. News & World Report.

-Our Heart Institute, which also was rated No. 3 in the nation by Parents magazine, brings a unique blend of pediatric cardiologists, heart surgeons, cardiac anesthesiologists and scientists together to improve outcomes for children with heart disease.
-Since the institute was formed in 2008, we have grown from a strong local center to a national and international leader in the field.
+Our Heart Institute brings a unique blend of pediatric cardiologists, heart surgeons, cardiac anesthesiologists, and scientists together to improve outcomes for children with heart disease.
+Since the Institute was formed in 2008, we have become a national and international leader in the field.

 "What makes us different?
 Our goal is not to perform the most cases, but to perform the most innovative ones,” says James Tweddell, MD, surgical director and co-director of the Heart Institute.

 David Morales, MD, director, Congenital Heart Surgery, adds, “In addition to outstanding care, we conduct extensive research and we train many other specialists who go on to practice in many other medical centers."

 - Our Cardiomyopathy and Heart Failure programs are amongst the largest in the country, drawing patients and families from across the U.S. and from many other nations.

 - Families travel here to receive diagnosis, medical treatment and surgery for the most complex cardiac conditions.
 The array of services available here ranges from genetic counseling to weight management to heart transplants.